Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

 ROBYN LAVERACK: Yeah, but that's 80.

 CATHY VAN EXTEL: Thank you.
-And from those tears, it clearly still has an emotional toll on you, that's clear.
+From those tears, it clearly still has an emotional toll on you.
+That's clear.

 ROBYN LAVERACK: Yes.

-And so basically I did that deal.
+So basically I did that deal.
 And that was really required of a person in a public office at the time.
-And it was only really when the AIDS epidemic came along, that Johan and I got involved in AIDS activities and then when you saw your friends, and we had 12 friends who died in those early days.
+It was only really when the AIDS epidemic came along, that Johan and I got involved in AIDS activities and then when you saw your friends, and we had 12 friends who died in those early days.
 That's when really we began to stand up, because in comparison to the enormity that was going on about us, our own little secret didn't seem all that significant.

 CATHY VAN EXTEL: I'm going to pick up —